 GeneCards Summary for SGO1 Gene

 SGO1 (Shugoshin 1) is a Protein Coding gene.
 Diseases associated with SGO1 include Chronic Atrial And Intestinal Dysrhythmia and Sick Sinus Syndrome.
-Among its related pathways are Signaling by GPCR and Oocyte meiosis.
+Among its related pathways are Mitotic Metaphase and Anaphase and Aurora B signaling.

 UniProtKB/Swiss-Prot for SGO1 Gene

 Plays a central role in chromosome cohesion during mitosis by preventing premature dissociation of cohesin complex from centromeres after prophase, when most of cohesin complex dissociates from chromosomes arms.
 May act by preventing phosphorylation of the STAG2 subunit of cohesin complex at the centromere, ensuring cohesin persistence at centromere until cohesin cleavage by ESPL1/separase at anaphase.
 Essential for proper chromosome segregation during mitosis and this function requires interaction with PPP2R1A.
 Its phosphorylated form is necessary for chromosome congression and for the proper attachment of spindle microtubule to the kinetochore.
 Necessary for kinetochore localization of PLK1 and CENPF.
 May play a role in the tension sensing mechanism of the spindle-assembly checkpoint by regulating PLK1 kinetochore affinity.
 Isoform 3 plays a role in maintaining centriole cohesion involved in controlling spindle pole integrity.
 Involved in centromeric enrichment of AUKRB in prometaphase.